Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Boundary-induced current

-In previous publication, \cite{deMello:2025ajn}, we have analyzed the behavior of the boundary induced azimuthal current in $(1+D)-$dimensional cosmic string spacetime in the presence of a cylindrical boundary co-axial to the string, considering a Lorentz symmetry preserved scenario.
-The obtained expression for the boundary-induced current, coincides with \eqref{Curr_in} for $\xi=1$, taking $D=2$ in former result.
+In a previous publication, \cite{deMello:2025ajn}, we have analyzed the behavior of the boundary-induced azimuthal current in $(1+D)-$dimensional cosmic string spacetime in the presence of a cylindrical boundary co-axial to the string, considering a Lorentz-symmetry-preserved scenario.
+The obtained expression for the boundary-induced current coincides with \eqref{Curr_in} for $\xi=1$, taking $D=2$ in the former result.
 Moreover, in \cite{deMello:2025ajn} it was shown that $\langle {\hat{j}}_{\varphi}(x) \rangle_{b}^{(in)}$ diverges near the boundary as $\frac1{(a-r)^{D-1}}$.
-In order to analyze this behavior we had to consider large values for $n$.
-In this limit the order of modified Bessel function can be approximate to $n+\alpha_0\approx n$.
-Due to the presence of $\alpha_0\neq 0$, it remains a non-vanishing contribution in the summation over $n$, proportional to this parameter.
-We have also introduced a new integration variable $z\rightarrow nqz$, replaced the modified Bessel functions by their uniform asymptotic expansions for large values of the order \cite{Abra}, and expanded the result over $a-r$, up to the leading order. \footnote{Se also \cite{Mello} for more details.} Here, to analyze the behavior of \eqref{Curr_in} near the boundary, we also apply a similar procedure; however, for this present analysis, we cannot take the massless limit, because the above expression diverges at origin for $\xi\geq2$.
-Again defining a new variable $z\rightarrow \nu z$, being $\nu=qn$, we get:
+In order to analyze this behavior we had to consider large values of $n$.
+In this limit the order of the modified Bessel function can be approximated by $n+\alpha_0\approx n$.
+Due to the presence of $\alpha_0\neq 0$, there remains a non-vanishing contribution in the summation over $n$, proportional to this parameter.
+We have also introduced a new integration variable $z\rightarrow nqz$, replaced the modified Bessel functions by their uniform asymptotic expansions for large values of the order \cite{Abra}, and expanded the result over $a-r$, up to the leading order. \footnote{See also \cite{Mello} for more details.} Here, to analyze the behavior of \eqref{Curr_in} near the boundary, we also apply a similar procedure; however, for this present analysis, we cannot take the massless limit, because the above expression diverges at the origin for $\xi\geq2$.
+Again, defining a new variable $z\rightarrow \nu z$, being $\nu=qn$, we get:

-Using the uniform asymptotic expansion for large order of Bessel fucntion \cite{Abra}, we get:
+Using the uniform asymptotic expansion for large orders of the Bessel function \cite{Abra}, we get:

 with

 However, for $r$ close to $a$, we get,

 Now changing $z=x(a\mu/\nu)$ in \eqref{Curr_in_1}, we have,